Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 - This season the Kraken scored only one goal in 13 games and they've earned two points (0-11-2) in those contests.

-- Seattle has six points (2-12-2) when scoring exactly two goals this season.
+- Seattle has six points (2-12-2) when scoring two goals this season.

-- Seattle has scored a lone power-play goal in 33 games this season and has registered 47 points from those matchups.
+- This season, Seattle has scored a single power-play goal in 33 games has a record of 22-8-3 in those matchups.

 |Stars Rank